SubmarinerApp/Submariner/README.md

 * Fix crashes with null hostnames
 * Fix issue with column headers in server search and playlists
 * Fix reordering server playlists
+* Fix issue with playlist items not pointing to known items not having metadata
 * Appending to or removing items from server playlists is more efficient
 * Rewrite Subsonic response parsing in Swift